Buying a House or Apartment in Germany

 Prognoses by banks and other parties see long term stability in interest rates, perhaps with slight up or down fluctuations.
 It is possible to decrease the total amount of interest paid by paying interest up front.
 The greater this payment (Disagio) is, the less will be the interest costs in the long run.

 In some situations the seller will want to transfer his mortgage to the buyer, and the buyer may find this to his advantage.
 The mortgage may have been obtained when rates were lower.

 As mentioned before, financing is a matter that requires individual, specialized advice.
-RSB therefore recommend getting professional advice from a bank specialist and/or a tax consultant.
+Getting professional advice from a bank specialist and/or a tax consultant is highly recommended.

 The purchase or construction of housing for your own use can, under certain circumstances, be subsidized by the government in Germany.
 There may also be some tax advantages involved.
 Basically, the persons most likely to benefit from these subsidies are those of modest income with minor children who are buying or building moderately priced housing.
 Here it is especially important to get personalized counsel from a bank or tax consultant.

 Of course there are further regulations covering many more details.
 It is therefore advisable to check each individual situation with a bank.